reibeatall/HungryAmmals/README.md

 Interaction

-	Correct piece on goal wins game
+	Correct piece on goal wins game +done

 	incorrect piece goes back to its home

 Source Control

-	Really just a place for backups
+	Really just a place for backups +done

 Alpha